laurentperrinet/Perrinet20PredictiveProcessing/README.md

 consequence, the solution provided by the agent gives a plausible neural implementation as a set of hierarchically organized linear / non-linear equations [@Heeger17].
-In particular these equations are the Kalman-Bucy filtering solution which provides with a Bayes-optimal estimate of hidden states and action in generalized coordinates of motion [@Kalman60].
-In particular, this solution generalizes the predictive coding framework offered by [@Rao99] for explaining the processing mechanisms in the primary visual cortex.
+In particular these equations are the Kalman-Bucy filtering solution [@Kalman60] which provides with a Bayes-optimal estimate of hidden states and action in generalized coordinates of motion.
+This generalizes the predictive coding framework offered by [@Rao99] for explaining the processing mechanisms in the primary visual cortex.
 Similarly to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (past) beliefs with (present) sensory information.
-In particular, the weights assigned in information passing is based on the (inferred) precision of each variable in the dependency graphed.
-This allow us to predict the influence of the prior knowledge of the precision at a given level on the final outcome.
+In particular, the weights assigned in information passing is based on the (inferred) precision of each variable in the dependency graph.
+This allow us to predict the influence on the final outcome of the prior knowledge of precision at any given level.

 The predictive power of the modeling of such an agent is important to understand deviations from the median behavior within a population of